Vilmar1/my-scrappings/README.md

 ## ANEEL - Electricity
 ANEEL stands for Agência Nacional de Energia Elétrica, the provider of the Consumer Units per City (Unidades Consumidoras por Município) data.
 The script scraping_aneel aims to collect this value for all brazilian cities.

 In the code, the first section collects the number of cities in each state, useful to make the counters in the next part.
-The second section scrapes the website with 11 navigators and stores it in a DataFrame.
+The second section scrapes the last 11 years of data with 11 navigators, stored in a DataFrame.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/38505459/185278775-ad02dc73-d366-4583-bd56-086b7f2da128.png" width="700">